Gfast2/gpsrecorder/README.md

 - 2019-5-1: Rewrite the communication model between temperature Task & Display Task
 - 2019-5-5: For each button push trigger either a short button event or long button event. only one of them
 ----

+### Version 1.0.1
+- 2019-5-12: Protect if the sd Card IO Failed.
+If software can't access SD Card save snapshot, it will terminate the task, but not return the task & crash the software
+- 2019-5-12: After trying to save coordinate to sd card, show the save result

+### Version 1.1.0